Breakfast Casserole with Bacon and Potatoes

 Eggs: You can add in egg whites if you’d like a higher protein/lower fat option.

 Can I use fresh potatoes instead of frozen hash browns?
-Yes, you can use fresh potatoes instead of hash browns.
-Make sure to squeeze out all of the liquid from them with a paper towel.
+Yes, you can use freshly shredded potatoes instead of hash browns.
+Make sure to squeeze out all of the liquid from them with a paper towel and make sure they’re chopped in small pieces.

 To Make it Lower Carb: omit the hashbrowns.